vuejs/docs/src/guide/extras/render-function.md

 h('div', { class: 'bar', innerHTML: 'hello' })

 // class and style have the same object / array
-// value support like in templates h('div', { class: [foo, { bar }], style: { color: 'red' } })
+// value support that they have in templates h('div', { class: [foo, { bar }], style: { color: 'red' } })

 // event listeners should be passed as onXxx